shaofei96/HybridDomainSleepNet/README.md

 - `Index_calculation.py` : a function to calculate  the model prediction results.

-The provided codes have been written in the following settings:  根据实际的修改一下
+The provided codes have been written in the following settings:

 - matplotlib == 3.7.0
 - mne ==1.4.2